azeam/powerupp/README.md

 * The AMD 5600 XT card has got some strict firmware limitations, which seems to prevent the Gfx clock to be set higher than stock settings via the `pp_table`.
 It is, however, possible to adjust the other settings and then overclock up to the OverDrive limit using other (OverDrive) tools.
 For a lengthier discussion regarding this, see issue [#1](https://github.com/azeam/powerupp/issues/1).

 **Note**
-Due to resolving issue [#4](https://github.com/azeam/powerupp/issues/4) and moving the UPP dependencies to a pip module it is best to clean up a couple of files that are no longer used if you have installed an old version of PowerUPP (since before starting to use UPP as a pip package).
+Due to resolving issue [#4](https://github.com/azeam/powerupp/issues/4) and moving the UPP dependencies to a pip package instead of a git submodule it is best to clean up a couple of files that are no longer used if you have installed an old version of PowerUPP (since before starting to use UPP as a pip package).
 The makefile will help to clean them up, after cloning the git repository do:

 `sudo make uninstall`